bitcoin-core-review-club/website/index.md

   </div>{%- endif -%}
 {% endfor %}

-We're always looking for interesting PRs to discuss in Review Club and for volunteer hosts to lead the discussion:
+We're always looking for interesting PRs to discuss in the review club and for volunteer hosts to lead the discussion:

-- To suggest a PR, please leave a comment on [this github issue](https://github.com/bitcoin-core-review-club/bitcoin-core-review-club.github.io/issues/14).
+- To suggest a PR, please leave a comment on [this GitHub issue](https://github.com/bitcoin-core-review-club/bitcoin-core-review-club.github.io/issues/14).
 - If you'd like to host a meeting, look at the [information for meeting hosts](https://github.com/bitcoin-core-review-club/bitcoin-core-review-club.github.io/blob/master/CONTRIBUTING.md)